Today is the birthday of my favorite male singer of all time: Dean Martin.

 “we’d play roughhouse and climb all over him, which he never seemed to mind.
 Whenever the play-fights got a bit out of had, he’d yell jokingly, ‘Not the nose!’ or ‘Not the throat!
 Remember, the throat pays for everything!’”

-You Knew Dean Martin Had Your Back
+Dino Had Your Back

-As Ocean’s Eleven (1960) photographer Sid Avery said of Frank and Dino,
+As Ocean’s Eleven (1960) photographer Sid Avery said of Frank and Dino:

 “They’d have killed for each other…I’m not altogether sure they didn’t.”

-But you didn’t have to be a famous friend to know you could rely on Dino, as Martin family relative Violet Crocetti fount out.
-Deana relates this fabulous story about her father saving Aunt Violet from overwhelming embarrassment one night:
+But you didn’t have to be a famous friend to know you could rely on Dino, as Martin family relative Violet Crocetti found out.

 “Violet arrived at a party at the Fort Steuben Hotel to celebrate Dad’s return to his hometown…and made a grand entrance in high-heeled shoes and a strapless black taffeta gown.